“What happens after I graduate from ESI?”

 We have developed a huge network of practicing professionals and I can help our graduates find colleagues in their geographic area for mentoring and advice.
 Many of these reach out to me directly for ESI graduates because we have such a great industry reputation and our graduates represent us so well.
 ESI staff, instructors, and fellow graduates will be in your network for your whole career.
 We’ve been training Executive Protection professionals for 40 years.
 We know some folks.

-So no, we do not just cast you to the wind with a hearty handshake and a ‘good luck’ when you graduate from ESI.
+Remember, when you graduate from ESI, you won’t be cast to the wind with a hearty handshake and a ‘good luck.’
 You’ll have an experienced industry resource that you may utilize throughout your training and all during your career.
 I take my role very personally and feel strongly that if you are successful in the industry, I’ve done my job well.

 Executive Security International